marifdemirtas/pfp-ebooks/_sources/summarize_records.rst

    :highlight-color: #ffe53e
    :highlight-on-load:

-   🔎  First, check the first two questions on your worksheet.
+   🔎  First, complete the next two questions (Q2a and Q2b) on your worksheet.
-   Then, click on the arrow on the bottom right to continue.
+   Then, if you completed all the activities on this page, click on the arrow on the bottom right to continue.